Wesley wasn’t the only church reformer who believed in emotional problems among believers. In the early sixteenth century,

 of our soul in the hope that he might perhaps slay our bodies, for he knows our physical health depends in large measure

 on the thoughts of our minds.”[ix] (italics mine)

 Elsewhere, we find a similar statement.
 Luther noted: “Heavy thoughts brought on physical maladies; when the soul is

 oppressed, so is the body.
 When cares, heavy cogitations, sorrows, and passions superabound, they weaken the body, which,

 without the soul, is dead.”x]

-of illness Luther apparently viewed depression as a complex problem involving multiple factors.
+other forms of illness Luther apparently viewed depression as a complex problem involving multiple factors.
 One finds in Luther

 Spiritual Factors in Depression

 Luther believed sickness was largely due to natural